Cornell-Tech-Urban-Tech-Hub/BusObservatory-API/README.md

 1. debug AWS role
     - what are the rights that the Lambda SAM template used?
-    - this container can only use the service role of the enclosing EC2 container, maybe just update that for now
+    - this container can only use the service role of the enclosing EC2 container
+        - maybe just update that for now
+        - then later during the ECS deployment figure out how to give it its own service role in ECS with well-fitted rights

 ## debugging in remote